mynameisafina/containers/README.md

-# s21_containers
+# _containers

-Implementation of the s21_containers.h. library.
+Implementation of the _containers.h. library.

 The russian version of the task can be found in the repository.